"Everything else falls into place when you get the basics right."

 1/2 cup sour cream

-First – melt your unsalted butter and set aside to cool.
-This ensures it won’t be too warm and cook your eggs when you add it!
+(First – melt your unsalted butter and let it cool - this ensures it won’t cook your eggs when you add it!)

-Preheat your oven to 350 degrees F. Prepare 24 muffin tins with cupcake liners.
-Set aside.
+Preheat your oven to 325 degrees F, and prepare 24 muffin tins with cupcake liners.

 In a medium bowl, whisk sugar, eggs, vanilla extract, milk and sour cream until well combined.
 Add the cooled melted butter and whisk again until well combined.

 Add flour mixture to the wet ingredients and mix until just combined.
-You want to be careful not to over mix the batter.
-The batter will be quite thick.
+Don't overmix!
+The batter will be fairly thick; this is normal.

 Divide the batter evenly between the cupcake liners, filling them about 2/3 full.
-I didn’t want my liners to overflow, and I found I had enough leftover batter for about 16 mini cupcakes, so I made some of those as well!
+I didn’t want my liners to overflow, and I found I had enough leftover batter for about a dozen mini cupcakes, so I made some of those as well!

 Bake for 16-20 minutes, or until a toothpick inserted in the center comes out mostly clean.